Truman (2015 film)

 Truman is a 2015 comedy-drama film directed by Cesc Gay and co-written by Gay and Tomàs Aragay.
 The film stars Ricardo Darín, Javier Cámara, and Dolores Fonzi.

 It won five Goya Awards, including Best Film, Best Director, Best Original Screenplay, Best Actor (Darín), and Best Supporting Actor (Cámara).

 Plot

 Julián, living in Madrid, receives an unexpected visit from his friend, Tomás, a professor living in Canada.
 Julián is an actor and has had cancer for a year, and his only companion now is Truman, his loyal dog.
 The friends and Truman share four days together.

 Julián reveals he is opting for assisted suicide rather than chemotherapy if his health deteriorates.
 His cousin Paula and Tomás are disturbed by the news and share emotional and meaningful moments during Tomás's visit.
 They try to cope with Julián's situation.
 Julián gives his dog to his friend and they bid goodbye after an intense conversation.

 Cast

 Production

-The film was produced by Imposible Films (Marta Esteban), BD Cine (Diego Dubcovsky) and Trumanfilm AIE alongside K&S Films and Telefé, with the participation of TVE, TVC and Movistar+.
+The film was produced by Impossible Films (Marta Esteban), BD Cine (Diego Dubcovsky) and Trumanfilm AIE alongside K&S Films and Telefé, with the participation of TVE, TVC and Movistar+.